Metro Manila: Arts

 Metro Manila is the home to the National Museum of the Philippines, the national museum of the country.
 It operates a chain of museums located in the grounds of Rizal Park just outside Intramuros, such as the National Museum of Fine Arts, the National Museum of Anthropology and the National Museum of Natural History.
 The National Museum complex occupies the place and buildings that were a part of a new capital center proposed by Daniel Burnham in 1901.

 Prominent museums in Metro Manila include the Ayala Museum, Bahay Tsinoy, Casa Manila, Lopez Museum, Metropolitan Museum of Manila, The Mind Museum, Museo Pambata, Museo Valenzuela, Museum of Philippine Political History, Pasig City Museum and the Rizal Shrine.
 Museums established by educational institutions are the Ateneo Art Gallery, Jorge B. Vargas Museum and Filipiniana Research Center, Museum of Contemporary Art and Design, UP Museum of a History of Ideas, and the UST Museum of Arts and Sciences.

 The national theater of the Philippines, known as the "Tanghalang Pambansa", is situated on a 62 ha cultural center called the Cultural Center of the Philippines Complex.
 The complex is located between the cities of Manila and Pasay.
 Aside from the CCP, other popular performing arts venue include Cuneta Astrodome, Mall of Asia Arena, Rizal Park, Quezon Memorial Circle and Smart Araneta Coliseum.
 Other venues used are the UPFI Film Center and UP Theater in the University of the Philippines Diliman.
 The famed Manila Metropolitan Theater, also known as The Met, was constructed in 1931 and was known as the "Grand Dame" among all the Art Deco theaters of Manila.
 Years of neglect forces its closure in 1996.
 The Met will be restored through a tripartite agreement with the National Commission for Culture and the Arts, the National Museum of the Philippines and the Escuela Taller.

 Religion

-Roman Catholicism is the predominant religion in Metro Manila.
+Catholicism is the predominant religion in Metro Manila.
 Other Christian denominations, Muslims, Anitists, animists, and atheists are the minority.
 Among the most important religious sites in the region are Manila Cathedral, San Sebastian Church (Manila), Tondo Church, San Agustin Church (Manila), Quiapo Church and Baclaran Church.